mrocklin/slides/pycon-2017.md

 -  With 10ms roundtrip latencies and 200us overheads
 -  Native Python library and APIs
 -  Lightweight and well supported

-### Dask supports Pythonic APIs

--  NumPy/Pandas/SKLearn protocols and APIs
--  PEP 3148 concurrent.futures
--  async/await
--  Joblib

-### Dask is lightweight

--  Single-machine scheduler runs on stdlib only
--  Distributed scheduler is a Tornado TCP application
--  Pure Python 2.7+ or 3.4+

 ### Single Machine Scheduler